wesdoyle/nginx-security-demo/README.md

    docker-compose down -v
    ```

 ## Phase 1: Trivially Vulnerable API

 **⚠️ This phase sets up the basic application with a improperly-written, vulnerable API.**

 It includes:
-- A Rust web API with a trivial SQL injection vulnerability
+- A Rust web API with a trivially-exploited SQL injection vulnerability
 - A PostgreSQL database
 - A basic Nginx reverse proxy configuration

 This setup demonstrates common security flaws in web applications, including a SQL injection vulnerability, unencrypted communication due to the absence of TLS, and the lack of measures to mitigate heavy load.

 ### Running the Phase 1 Demo